Exercising and travelling

 A guide on how to travel and stay active while social distancing

-Whether you’re travelling for short trips in the community, to work or school, places of worship, shopping, pub, or just for a wander around, cycling and walking could help you on your way.
+If you’re travelling for short essential trips in the community, to work, school, shops or fitness purposes, cycling and walking can help you on your way.

 Latest cycling & walking travel updates

-- Keep active.
-Cycling or walking should be your first choice for all short journeys if possible
+- Make cycling and walking your first choice for all short journeys if possible

-- Do your part!
-When out, keep your distance, wear a mask where suitable and take the necessary hygiene measures.
-Wash your hands as soon as you arrive home.
+- Do your part to Stay Safe, Stay Apart!
+Whilst outdoors, make sure to stay alert and keep your distance along with taking the necessary hygiene measures.
+Don't forget to wash your hands as soon as you arrive home.
 Especially where you're using bikes (private, docked or dockless), wash your hands for at least 20 seconds or sanitise your hands before and after cycling

-- If you need to travel to work or make an essential journey, cycle or walk if you can - only use public transport if this is not possible.
-Taking up cycling and/or walking means reducing the pressure on the public transport system and road network - so where you can, stay local and try cycling or walking.
+- Taking up cycling and/or walking as a means to travel will help reduce the pressure on the public transport system and road network - so where you can, try cycling or walking

-- It is important you continue to stay 2 metres apart from anyone outside of your household.
+- Stay 2 metres apart from anyone outside of your household.
 For example, when approaching or passing other pedestrians or waiting at crossings and traffic lights

 - Remember that fresh air does not provide immunity from coronavirus and failing to adhere to this could cause a greater spread of the virus to more households.